Indication - Vaccine-preventable diseases

 SAGE IVD recommendation

-SAGE IVD recommended including the measles nucleic acid test category in the third EDL: • as a disease-specific IVD for use in clinical laboratories (EDL 3, Section II.b, Vaccine-preventable diseases); • using a nucleic acid test format; • to diagnose clinically suspected measles infection
+SAGE IVD recommended including the measles IgM test category in the third EDL: • as a disease-specific IVD for use in clinical laboratories (EDL 3, Section II.b, Vaccine-preventable diseases); • using an immunoassay format; • to diagnose clinically suspected measles infection.

 Details of submission from 2020

 Disease condition and impact on patients Measles, an acute illness caused by a virus in the family Paramyxoviridae, genus Morbillivirus, is one of the most highly infectious diseases known to humankind.
 Symptoms include fever (as high as 38 °C) and malaise, cough, coryza and conjunctivitis, followed by a maculopapular rash (1).
 Measles is generally a mild or moderately severe illness but can, if not diagnosed or treated, result in complications such as pneumonia, encephalitis and death.
 A rare long-term sequela of measles virus infection is SSPE, which is a fatal disease of the CNS that generally develops 7–10 years after infection (1, 2).
 Measles case fatality rates vary from 0.1% in HICs to 15% in LMICs (2).
 Does the test meet a medical need?
 Accurate diagnostic tests for measles infection are essential to confirm cases and outbreaks.
 A single laboratory-confirmed measles case should trigger an aggressive public health investigation and response in an elimination setting (3).
-How the test is used Optimal RT-PCR testing requires nasopharyngeal or throat swabs collected within the first 4 days of rash onset, or urine specimens collected within the first 7 days.
-A stand-alone positive RT-PCR result confirms measles infection if there was no measles vaccination 7–14 days prior to rash onset.
-If vaccination is evident, follow-up sequencing is recommended to determine wild vs vaccine type strain.
-If the RT-PCR test is negative and no other cause of symptoms is confirmed, serology follow-up testing is recommended to rule out measles infection.
-If optimal IgM collection of serum sample (4–28 days from rash onset) is available, a negative IgM test result confirms no infection.
-If the sample was collected within 3 days of rash onset and the result is negative, repeat testing (≥ 6 days) with IgM is advised if the case remains suspicious for measles.
-In elimination areas, where measles incidence is low, RT-PCR testing is recommended to confirm an IgM positive or equivocal test.
+How the test is used IgM testing requires the collection of serum samples, ideally between 4 and 28 days from rash onset.
+In elimination settings, or if the patient was vaccinated for measles within the past 6 weeks, confirmation of an IgM-positive or equivocal test is required, by repeat IgM testing (10–28 days after first test); seroconversion testing with IgG (where the first, acute, sample is collected no later than seven days from rash onset and the second, convalescent, sample is collected 10–28 days later); RT-PCR testing; or through clinical evidence or an epidemiological link.
+If samples are collected at the ideal times, an IgM-negative result rules out infection.
+If the sample was collected within 3 days of rash onset, IgM-negative results are confirmed with RT-PCR, and repeat IgM testing (≥ 6 days after onset of rash) is advised if the case remains suspicious for measles.
+Laboratory case confirmation for measles can yield the following test results: • Detection of anti-measles IgM antibody by EIA.
+This is the gold standard. • Diagnostically significant titre change in IgG antibody level in acute or convalescent sera, or documented seroconversion (IgG negative to IgG positive), positive RT-PCR or viral isolation in cell culture.

 Public health relevance